 Global Headquarters, Alliance, Ohio

-With a desire to cut expenses and find a more centralized location, in July 2011, CFA moved its Central Office operations once again.
+With a desire to increase total square footage, improve cost efficiencies, and find a more centralized location, in July 2011, CFA moved its Central Office operations once again.
 This time, the move was to an entirely new state: from Manasquan, New Jersey to its current home in Alliance, Ohio.
 A former bank building which CFA renovated to meet the needs of a global operation, the building houses the CFA staff on the top level.
 The Central Office staff processes litter and cat registrations, transfers of ownership, cattery name registrations, certified pedigrees, title confirmations, show scoring, and other relevant functions related to pedigreed cats and cat shows.